dotnet/dotnet-docker/CONTRIBUTING.md

 ### Updating Product Versions

 Updating the product versions (e.g. .NET runtime, ASP.NET runtime, PowerShell, etc.) contained within the images is typically performed by automation.
 All of the product version information is stored in the [`manifest.versions.json`](https://github.com/dotnet/dotnet-docker/blob/master/manifest.versions.json) file.
-The Dockerfile templates reference the product versions numbers and checksum shas from this file.
+The Dockerfile templates reference the product versions numbers and checksums from this file.
 Updating a product version involves updating the `manifest.versions.json` and regenerating the Dockerfiles.
 If there are cases where you need to update a product version, you can use the [update-dependencies](https://github.com/dotnet/dotnet-docker/tree/master/eng/update-dependencies) tool.
 The tool will do the following:

 1. Update the product versions and checksums stored in `manifest.versions.json`
 1. Regenerate the Dockerfiles